tpaviot/ProcessScheduler/doc/solving.rst

 Solve
 -----
 Just call the :func:`solve` method.
+This method returns a :class:`Solution` instance.

 .. code-block:: python

-    solver.solve()
+    solution = solver.solve()

-The :func:`solve` method returns a boolean, True if a solution was found, False otherwise.
-There are four cases:
+Running the :func:`solve` method returns can either fail or succeed, according to the 4 following cases:

 1. The problem cannot be solved because some constraints are contradictory.
 It is called "Unsatisfiable".
 The :func:`solve` method returns False.
 For example: